thiagokokada/zit/README.md

 ## Supported versions

-Zit supports ZSH version `5.1` and above.
+Zit supports ZSH version `5.0.0` and above.
 There are automated tests running in the following versions of ZSH in [Travis-CI](travis-ci.org/m45t3r/zit):

+- `5.0.8`
 - `5.1.1`
 - `5.2`
 - `5.3.1`

-The tests are known to break in versions `<5.1`, however fixes are welcome if you happen to use an older version of ZSH.

-For Git, version `1.7` and above should work.
+For Git, version `1.7.10` and above should work.
 Probably even older versions should still work, since Zit does not use any advanced Git features.

 ## Examples